Our first new feature at our shows went very well -

 The Stafford Aviary Competition with prizes for the best-dressed and stocked display aviary by a Bird Club

-The winners proudly display their certificates; John Hawkins with his aviary of Australian Finches
+The winners in 2019 proudly display their certificates; John Hawkins with his aviary of Australian Finches

 Rohan Pickup with his Kakarikis; Ron Jackson from Stratford CBS